 Slower Spokes for Older Folks Bike Group - Wednesdays

-Slower Spokes for Older Folks will be operating again this year, on Wednesdays.
-It is the easier biking group for those who want time “to smell the roses” as well as get some exercise.
+This is the easier biking group for those who want time “to smell the roses” as well as get some exercise.
 Somewhat shorter rides, somewhat easier routes, and a more leisurely pace characterize this group.
 If you might be interested, send an email to Mary at firstname.lastname@example.org.
 Starting date will depend on weather.
 Suggestions for routes always welcome.

-Line Dancing with Dee Connor
+Line Dancing with Dee Connor - Wednesdays at 10:00am

 Kearsarge Community Presbyterian Church, New London